stamatispetalas/stamatispetalas.github.io/_pages/about.md

 Examining the intimate relationship formed between the atmosphere and the ocean at their meeting point, while devising explanations on the ways their energy and water interactions can affect both of them in unexpected ways and places, is both a scientific venture as well as a philosophical quest.
 Imagining how two distant, vast bodies of water can use a narrow line-like connection between them, to communicate climate signals to each other, is like tuning in to an internal _ballad of the salty sea_.

-Now this sounds good, but the challenging part is doing the above while also delivering useful products and being of service to the community.
+Now, the challenging part is doing the above while also delivering useful products and being of service to the community.

 Welcome, I'm Stamatis, a Physicist and postdoc Researcher in Physical Oceanography at Democritus University of Thrace (DUTH), Xanthi, Greece.
 My affiliation is with the [Department of Environmental Engineering](https://env.duth.gr/en/) and specifically the [Laboratory of Ecological Engineering & Technology](https://env.duth.gr/en/laboratories/lab5/).